Burn Center in New Orleans

 Read more about the burn center on NOLA.com by clicking here.

-"The UMC Burn Center will provide a distinct service in our community with a multidisciplinary approach, offering the latest surgical and non-surgical techniques.” - Dr. Carter
+"The University Medical Center Burn Center will provide a distinct service in our community with a multidisciplinary approach, offering the latest surgical and non-surgical techniques.” - Dr. Carter

 More about burns